 I am a Ph.D.
 Candidate in Economics at Florida State University.
 I will join the Social Science Research Institute and Evidence-to-Impact Collaborative at Penn State as an Assistant Research Professor in the summer of 2022.

-My current research focuses on how family structure impacts the long-run outcomes of children and on racial disparities in the child welfare system.
+My current research focuses on how family structure impacts children's long-run outcomes and on critical issues in child welfare systems.

 The second chapter of my dissertation examines the sources of over-representation of Black children in foster care systems and the causal effects of one popular reform that seeks to reduce this over-representation.
 Finally, the last chapter of my dissertation is published in the Journal of Public Economics and highlights the link between educators and the reporting of child maltreatment allegations.

 E. Jason Baron, Ezra G. Goldstein, Joseph P. Ryan

 E. Jason Baron, Ezra G. Goldstein, Cullen T. Wallace

 Undergraduate - Summer 2020

 Student Evaluations - 4.73/5